supply Chain

 Key Facts

-- The American Trucking Associations estimates 80,000 truckers are needed but only 7,500 were added in January, even as truckers’ earnings have increased a rate five times their historical average.
+• The American Trucking Associations estimates 80,000 truckers are needed.
+13,200 jobs were added in October, even as truckers’ earnings have increased a rate five times their historical average.

 Ports